ssmlee04/blog/_posts/2015-08-09-pm2-gnu-screen-process-monitor.md

 ---
 layout: article
-title: Use pm2 and GNU screen to monitor processes in one session
+title: 😀 pm2 and GNU screen monitoring
 ---
 ## {{ page.title }}

 #### Abstract

-There are at times your service will be facing problems and you need to dig into the problems somehow.
-So it's very important to log the events so later you can track what is happening.
-You can record the logs in separate files using modules like winston or even simplier you can `console.log` the error messages and use pm2 to read logs in realtime and monitor memory and cpu processes.
-It also visualizes the cpu and memory usages for you easily in case it's in production mode or if you're just stress testing you server.
+pm2 is a processing logging and monitoring application. you can use it to monitor memory and cpu usages.
+It can also be configured to log the outputs to different transports.
+It's really really cool.

 #### pm2

-Sometimes it's ok to run the processes in the background.
-And sometimes it's not.
-What if you want to run 3 processes and through ssh at the same time?
-The traditional way to do it is open 3 terminals and ssh to the same ip, start 3 processes separately.
-But when you get disconnected to the internet and then all those processes would be terminated.
+Sometimes it's not ok to run the processes in the background.
+Let's say you want to run 3 processes through ssh at the same time.
+The traditional way to do it is open 3 terminals and ssh to the same ip address and start 3 processes separately.
+But you can also ssh into 1 terminal and run 3 processes in the backend.
+However, when the process is in the background it becomes hard to know what exactly is going on.

-`pm2` is a way to keep those processes alive and at the same time for you to easier monitor those processes.
-I usually combine `pm2` with `screen` so you can switch the screen easily using GNU `screen`.
+`pm2` is a way to keep those processes alive and at the same time monitor those processes for you.

+I tried to combine `pm2` with `screen` so you can switch the screen easily using GNU `screen`.

 ```bash
 $ sudo apt-get -y install pm2 screen